AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/rtp-tag-implementation/implementing-rtp-on-wordpress.md

    ![](assets/image2014-11-30-15-3a35-3a30.png)

 1. In the list of template files to the right of the text editor, find **header.php** and open it.

-1. Go to **Account Settings.**
+1. Go to **Account Settings**.

+   a.
 If you have already received your JavaScript tag from Support - continue to step 5.

    ![](assets/image2014-11-30-15-3a19-3a21-1.png)